-When an upgrade of a much loved classic is announced, we always hold our breath in anticipation.
+When an upgrade of an iconic climbing shoe is announced, we always hold our breath in anticipation.
 Once the bar has already been set high, the shoe manufacturer needs to bring their ‘A game’ to knock it out of the park.

-The Stealth C4 rubber bring a good balance between friction and durability that make the shoe feel at home at the crag and in the gym.
+The Stealth C4 rubber brings a good balance between friction and durability that make the shoe feel at home at the crag and in the gym.

 In short; this shoe has all the tools needed for beginners to find their feet, and experienced climbers to crush hard.